 (translated: If the hāpu‘u is the food, it is the food of death.)

 The reason for this is that during a famine people had to depended on hāpu‘u to stay alive, but the process of making the hāpu‘u edible takes a long time.
 First, the hāpu‘u needs to be harvested.
-Then, the imu (underground oven) needs to be prepared, and finally, the three whole days during which the hāpu‘u cooked need to be survived.
+Then, the imu (underground oven) needs to be prepared, and finally, the three whole days during which the hāpu‘u is cooking need to be survived.